stepicker/Bamazon-CLI-App/README.md

 ## Manager App

-The Manager App will offer four choices:
+The Manager App offers four features:

 > 1. View Products for Sale
 > 2. View Low Inventory
 > 3. Add to Inventory
 > 4. Add New Product

+The first two options display the up-to-date inventory, including information about the stock quantity.

-The third and fourth choices allow the Manager to update the database, whose updated content is then immediately available in the app for additional actions.
+The third and fourth choices allow the Manager to edit the database, whose updated content is then immediately available in the app for additional actions.

 ## Demo